How eCommerce uses Natural Language Processing (NLP) in 2022

 However, for this tool to be of any use, an intelligent search function has to be integrated.
 Just a simple search bar will not use the full potential of its functionality.

 One of the main problems when it comes to search functions is the errors they encounter.
-These search functions often can not tell that single and plural forms are the same thing, just a different number.
+These search functions often can not tell that single and plural forms are the same thing, just different numbers.
 These kinds of issues are mainly why intelligent search is superior.

 Intelligent search can also help businesses with their dealing with e-commerce or other types of work that they do.
 Businesses can not use Google or other popular search engines to find answers that are business-related.
 That includes questions such as why is the shipment delayed or even top customer searches for the past month.